datagen24/cowrieprocessor/README.md

 - `--spurapi`: SPUR.us API key
 - `--dbxapi`, `--dbxkey`, `--dbxsecret`, `--dbxrefreshtoken`: Dropbox credentials

+### ORM Loader Enrichment
+The `cowrie-loader` ORM ingestion CLI accepts dedicated enrichment options that mirror the legacy processor flags while sourcing defaults from the same environment variables:

+- `--vt-api-key` (uses `VT_API_KEY` when omitted)
+- `--dshield-email` (uses `DSHIELD_EMAIL` when omitted)
+- `--urlhaus-api-key` (uses `URLHAUS_API_KEY` when omitted)
+- `--spur-api-key` (uses `SPUR_API_KEY` when omitted)
+- `--cache-dir` to override the enrichment cache location
+- `--skip-enrich` to disable all enrichment lookups for the current run

+These options feed the new enrichment pipeline that materialises VirusTotal and DShield flags in the ORM `session_summaries` table for downstream reporting.

+Daily JSON reports now include an `enrichments.flagged` section summarising the sessions that triggered VirusTotal or DShield hits, including the top source IP intelligence and associated file hash verdicts.

 ### Performance Tuning
 - `--bulk-load`: Enable bulk loading mode
 - `--skip-enrich`: Skip API enrichments